Kristina01111000/Drws_site/README.md

 	- check names of lessons on promo page when new youtube video is dropped
 	- Monthly topics will be articles now, not a class
 	- page redirect completely turned off, might be that way now for sure
+	- four corners page is a draft now

 To Do: